 Ageism is the systematic discrimination of persons on the ground of their age.
 As other discriminations, it takes various forms ranging from stereotypes to mistreatment and abuse.
 Ageism is often ‘structural’, i.e. sustained by our society and its institutions in laws, policies, practices or culture.
 This leads to many violations of human rights on the ground of age going unnoticed or being generally accepted, including by older people themselves who are often not aware of their rights being breached.
 In this context, the negative effects of ageism tend to be denied or are not considered as serious and harmful as other forms of discrimination, and we fail to take effective action to counter it.
 Read AGE position on Structural Ageism

-Building on the progress achieved at UN level in promoting human rights in old age, AGE is launching the ‘Ageing Equal’ campaign to spread the word about how ageism affects or will affect each of us across the whole life span.
-The purpose of the campaign is to raise awareness on ageism as the first step to take action against it.
+Building on the progress achieved at United Nations' level in promoting human rights in old age, our ‘Ageing Equal’ campaign aims to spread the word about how ageism affects or will affect each of us across the whole life span.
+The purpose of the campaign is to raise awareness of ageism - and its very negative impact on individuals and society - as the first step to take action against it.

 - Campaign communication toolkit: trello.com/b/q14dqegb

 - Web page of our 2018 campaign